antonakv/tfe-vagrant-proxy-https/README.md

 ## Intro

-This manual is dedicated to Install TFE on Demo version with Self Sign Certificate - proxy with self sign certificate - vagrant.
+This manual is dedicated to Install TFE on Demo version with Self Sign Certificate - http proxy - vagrant.

 Tested on Mac OS X.